 We highly recommend reviewing your resume from start to finish and make sure you can speak intelligently about all facts you have listed on it.
 If you stated, you achieved something to make sure you can clearly explain how you achieved it.
 If you stated you have a certain skill, ensure you can speak about the skill so the interviewer believes you can perform it.
 Some people get real nervous during an interview and draw blanks when asked questions about their resume, reviewing your resume before the interview will help you remember.
 Since you might have many different copies of your resume, make sure you review the exact resume copy that you sent in for this position.

 Not Knowing Your Resume Can Cost You The Job Offer

-Many people who don’t have truthful facts on their resumes fall victim to failing the interview.
-Many interviewers will review your resume in-depth to ensure you’re worthy of consideration, a seasoned interviewer has the experience to weed out such candidates.
+Many people who don’t have accurate facts on their resumes fall victim to failing the interview.
+Many interviewers will review your resume in-depth to ensure you’re worthy of consideration; a seasoned interviewer has the experience to weed out such candidates.
 Anything that looks questionable and can be tested can easily get you in trouble.